ibm-cloud-docs/watson-assistant/webhook-pre.md

 When you test the webhook in the preview panel, you can submit `Buenos días`, and the assistant responds as if you said `Good morning` in English.
 In fact, when you check the Analyze page of your assistant and open **Conversations**, the log shows that the user input was `Good morning`.

-You can add a postmessage webhook to translate the message's response back into the customer's language before it is displayed.
+You can add a post-message webhook to translate the message's response back into the customer's language before it is displayed.
 For more information, see [Example 2](/docs/watson-assistant?topic=watson-assistant-webhook-post#webhook-post-example-translate-back).

 ## Example 3
 {: #webhook-pre-example3}